 LOS ANGELES – Today, Rep. Karen Bass (D-Calif.) issued the following statement upon the passing of Nativo Lopez.

 “Nativo spent his life supporting and advocating for the rights of immigrants in East Los Angeles.
 When I was an activist in the South Los Angeles community dealing with police abuse, we worked together on behalf of our communities and supported each other’s struggles.
 He devoted his life to fighting for social and economic justice and improving the lives of the members of his community.

-WASHINGTON – Today, Rep. Karen Bass (D-Calif.), Chair of the House Foreign Affairs Subcommittee on Africa, issued the following statement on World Malaria Day.
+WASHINGTON – Today, Rep. Karen Bass (D-Calif.), Chair of the House Foreign Affairs Subcommittee on Africa, Global Health, Global Human Rights and International Organizations issued the following statement marking national elections in Malawi.

 "Despite socio-political and economic challenges, Malawi is a great example of democracy on the continent.
 I am hopeful that their presidential and parliamentary electoral results will reflect the will of the people, and I urge young people to be politically active and let their voices be heard through the power of the vote.

 WASHINGTON - Today, Rep. Karen Bass Questioned Tibor Peter Nagy Jr., the United States Assistant Secretary of State for African Affairs, and other high-ranking administration officials about rebalancing US-Africa policy.
 Watch the full hearing below.